resnostyle/cluster-template/README.md

 Below is a general guide on trying to debug an issue with an resource or application.
 For example, if a workload/resource is not showing up or a pod has started but in a `CrashLoopBackOff` or `Pending` state.

-1. Start by checking all Flux Kustomizations & Git Repository & OCI Repository and verify they are healthy.
+1. Start by checking all Argo Applications and verify they are healthy.

     ```sh
-    flux get sources oci -A
-    flux get sources git -A
-    flux get ks -A
+      kubectl get applications -n argo-system
     ```

-2. Then check all the Flux Helm Releases and verify they are healthy.
+2. Then check the if the pod is present.

     ```sh
-    flux get hr -A
-    ```

-3. Then check the if the pod is present.

-    ```sh
     kubectl -n <namespace> get pods -o wide
     ```

-4. Then check the logs of the pod if its there.
+3. Then check the logs of the pod if its there.

     ```sh
     kubectl -n <namespace> logs <pod-name> -f